w3f/Grants-Program/applications/DOT Cashback from Top Retailers.md

 Conduct research on the Polkadot and Kusama ecosystems to establish the best approach for implementing DOT cashback functionality and structuring the system for seamless integration.

- - Documentation: provide documentation of findings, including risks, opportunities, and technical considerations
+License: MIT
- - Testing Guide: no testing at this stage
+Documentation: provide documentation of findings, including risks, opportunities, and technical considerations Testing Guide: no testing at this stage
  - Blockchain Analysis - conduct a deep dive into Polkadot and its parachains to identify technical requirements and integration opportunities.
  - Implementation Strategy - develop a plan for integrating the DOT cashback system within Polkadot’s infrastructure.